MyCollab/mycollab/mycollab-app-community/src/main/txt/README.md

 * Tooltip of several entities do not display properly
 * Time logging display the double value wrongly some times
 * Gantt chart display to miss the last day of task
+* Default permission of guest role is wide open

 Version 4.5.5